Speeding up SELECT COUNT, which has become slow in MySQL 8.0

 This is Onkai Yuta (@fat47) from the Service Reliability Group (SRG) of the Media Headquarters.

-This article summarizes ways to speed up SELECT COUNT, which has become slower in MySQL 8.0, without upgrading.
+This article summarizes how to speed up SELECT COUNT, which has become slow in MySQL 8.0, without upgrading.

 I hope this helps in some way.